-It remains an urge we rarely can completely ignore.
 I have been delighted to learn that I can occasionally indulge in a few procedures in Mexico that I have probably would not be able to invest in at home in the U.S.

 My aesthetician in Denver, Kenna, who is passionate on the subject of beauty, is always interested in hearing my news from Mexico too.